Facts you need to know about HGV wheel stops!

 - You can also use HGV wheel stops for vehicles like double-deckers, coaches, and a combination of all sizes of trucks and lorries, including rigid and articulated vehicles.

-How are HGV wheel stops different from other wheels stoppers?
+How are heavy-duty wheel stops different from other wheel stoppers?

-HGV wheel stops are somewhat different from wheel stops that are used indoors and outdoors.
-The key difference is their exceptional durability, and they are not hollow from inside to bend with the tractor-trailer, speeding truck and trollies weight.
-There is no doubt that many wheel stops are of good quality, but HGV wheel stops bear the weight of vehicles with good without any impact.
+Heavy-duty wheel stops differ somewhat from common wheel stops indoors and outdoors.
+The key difference is their exceptional durability, and they are not hollow from the inside to bend with the tractor-trailer, speeding trucks and trollies’ weight.

-HGV wheel stops’ dimensions are slightly different from normal wheel stops, which have a little more height.
+Heavy-duty wheel stops’ dimensions are slightly different from normal wheel stops, which are slightly taller.
 For instance, the height of UK wheel stops is around 100 mm, while HGV wheel stops are 150 mm high.

 Wheel stops are a great way to reduce the impact of vehicles on nearby motor vehicles and other traffic.
-Parking spaces, including heavy-traffic, road traffic and street traffic, need physical boundaries to separate different vehicles and reduce wheel stops the damage.
+Parking spaces, including heavy traffic, road traffic and street traffic, need physical boundaries to separate different vehicles and reduce wheel stop damage.

-HGV wheel stops give a solution for parking heavy-duty traffic like trucks, tractors, lorries, busses and other industrial motor vehicles with hazardous-materials.
-The truck stops with the bump of wheel stops, and many hazardous situations are prevented.
-So, follow driving rules safety regulations, use speed-limit signs and ensure drivers’ safety with wheel stops.
+So, follow driving rules and safety regulations, use speed-limit signs and ensure drivers’ safety with wheel stops.
 When every checkpoint is cleared, there will be no risk of accidents.